awsdocs/amazon-workspaces-administration-guide/doc_source/create-custom-bundle.md

 **Best Practices**

 Before you create an image from a WorkSpace, do the following:
-+ Install all operating system and application updates on the WorkSpace\.
++ Install all operating system updates \(except Windows feature/version updates\) and all application updates on the WorkSpace\.
+For more information, see the [Important note](#important_note) at the start of this topic\.
 + Delete cached data from the WorkSpace that shouldn't be included in the bundle \(for example, browser history, cached files, and browser cookies\)\.
 + Delete configuration settings from the WorkSpace that shouldn't be included in the bundle \(for example, email profiles\)\.
 + Switch to Dynamic IP Address settings using DHCP\.